-If, in the previous tax year, recipients had gross income, from all sources, under\$300,000, then recipients are exempt from the requirements to report:
+If, in the previous tax year, recipients had gross income, from all sources, under \$300,000, then recipients are exempt from the requirements to report:

-- a.
-Subawards, and - b.
-The total compensation of the five most highly compensated executives of any subrecipient. - 5.
-Definitions For purposes of this award term: - a.
-Entity: means all of the following, as defined in 2 C.F.R.
-Part 25: - 1) A Governmental organization, which is a State, local government, or Indian tribe; - 2) A foreign public entity; - 3) A domestic or foreign nonprofit organization; - 4) A domestic or foreign for-profit organization; - 5) A federal agency, but only as a subrecipient under an award or subaward to a non-federal entity. - b.
-Executive: means officers, managing partners, or any other employees in management positions. - c.
-Subaward: means a legal instrument to provide support for the performance of any portion of the substantive project or program for which the recipient received this award and that the recipient awards to an eligible subrecipient. - 1) The term does not include recipients procurement of property and services needed to carry out the project or program. - 2) A subaward may be provided through any legal agreement, including an agreement that a recipient or a subrecipient considers a contract. - d.
-Subrecipient: means an entity that: - 1) Receives a subaward from the recipient under this award; and - 2) Is accountable to the recipient for the use of the federal funds provided by the subaward. - e.
-Total compensation: means the cash and noncash dollar value earned by the executive during the recipient's or subrecipient's preceding fiscal year and includes the following (See17 C.F.R. § 229.402(c)(2)): - 1) Salary and bonus. - 2) Awards of stock, stock options, and stock appreciation rights.
-Use the dollar amount recognized for financial statement reporting purposes with respect to the fiscal year in accordance with the Statement of Financial Accounting Standards No. 123 (Revised2004) (FAS 123R), Shared Based Payments.
+a.
+Subawards, and

+b.
+The total compensation of the five most highly compensated executives of any subrecipient a.
+Federal Agency means a federal agency as defined at 5 U.S.C.
+551(1) and further clarified by 5 U.S.C.
+552(f).

+5. Definitions For purposes of this award term:

+b.
+Non-Federal Entity: means all the following, as defined in 2 C.F.R.
+Part 25:

+1) A Governmental organization, which is a state, local government, or Indian tribe;

+2) A foreign public entity;

+- 3) A domestic or foreign nonprofit organization; - 4) A domestic or foreign for-profit organization;

+c.
+Executive: means officers, managing partners, or any other employees in management positions.

+d.
+Subaward: means a legal instrument to provide support for the performance of any portion of the substantive project or program for which the recipient received this award and that the recipient awards to an eligible subrecipient.

+1) The term does not include recipients' procurement of property and services needed to carry out the project or program (for further explanation, see 2 C.F.R. § 200.331).

+2) A subaward may be provided through any legal agreement, including an agreement that a recipient or a subrecipient considers a contract.

+e.
+Subrecipient: means a non-federal entity or federal agency that:

+1) Receives a subaward from the recipient under this award; and

+2) Is accountable to the recipient for the use of the federal funds provided by the subaward. f.
+Total compensation: means the cash and noncash dollar value earned by the executive during the recipient's or subrecipient's preceding fiscal year and includes the following (see 17 C.F.R.
+229.402(c)(2)):

+1) Salary and bonus.

+2) Awards of stock, stock options, and stock appreciation rights.
+Use the dollar amount recognized for financial statement reporting purposes with respect to the fiscal year in accordance with the Statement of Financial Accounting Standards No. 123 (Revised 2004) (FAS 123R), Shared Based Payments.

-- 3) Earnings for services under non-equity incentive plans.
-This does not include group life, health, hospitalization or medical reimbursement plans that do not discriminate in favor of executives, and are available generally to all salaried employees. - 4) Change in pension value.
-This is the change in present value of defined benefit and actuarial pension plans. - 5) Above-market earnings on deferred compensation which is not tax-qualified. - 6) Other compensation, if the aggregate value of all such other compensation (e.g. severance, termination payments, value of life insurance paid on behalf of the employee, perquisites or property) for the executive exceeds \$10,000.
+3) Earnings for services under non-equity incentive plans.
+This does not include group life, health, hospitalization or medical reimbursement plans that do not discriminate in favor of executives and are available generally to all salaried employees.

+4) Change in pension value.
+This is the change in present value of defined benefit and actuarial pension plans.

+5) Above-market earnings on deferred compensation which is not tax-qualified.

+6) Other compensation, if the aggregate value of all such other compensation (e.g. severance, termination payments, value of life insurance paid on behalf of the employee, perquisites or property) for the executive exceeds \$10,000.